wil-gerard/firebase-course/README.md

 Start Firebase Emulators with `npm run emulators`.

 Then open a new terminal and start the app in development mode with `npm start`.
-It will open in your browser at [http://localhost:3000/](http://localhost:3000/).
+It should open in your browser at [http://localhost:3000/](http://localhost:3000/).

 Sign into the app using the `Sign In` button.
 Since we are using the Authentication Emulator, you will have mock Google accounts available to you for testing purposes.
-The Firestore security rules in this app will only allow authenticated users to interact with the database.
+The Firestore security rules in this branch will only allow authenticated users to interact with the database.

-Inside, you will find a home page and `/forms` page.
-Forms are the place from which the client interacts with the database.
-Use it to create and update a Firestore document and see the data from your Firestore displayed there.
+Inside, you will find a home page and `/my-list` page.
+The latter is the place from which our app interacts with the database.
+Use it to create, update and delete Firestore documents and see the data from your Firestore displayed there.

-> If you run into errors while creating or updating documents (like `Cannot read properties of null (reading 'uid')...` or `"permission-denied"`), make sure you have signed into the app.

 ## What's Next?